Amani5576/Nebula_Intensity/README.md

     -Lets user decide on the number of level intensities desirable (from highest intesity as the first level) For Example:

         Level 1 -> highest intensity level (Thus, type in the integer "1") Level 2 -> 2nd highest intensity up until highest intenisty (Thus, type in the integer "2") Level 3 -> 3rd highest intensity up until highest intenisty (Thus, type in the integer "3") Level 4 -> 4th highest........

         NOTE: that there automatically exists an initial level 0.
 This intenisty level is only for one value in particular which has the highest intensity value within the entire matrix.

-*This essestially decreases processing time.*
+*The above essestially decreases processing time if not all intensity levels are desired.*

-    -Allows user to choose three data ouputs: (which are limited by users chosen Scaling factor) -Get pixels that belong to all levels of intensity up until the lowest intensity -Get pixels that belong to a particular level of intenisty -let pixels that belong to particular levels of intenisty
+    -Allows user to choose three data ouputs: (which are limited by users chosen Scaling factor) -Get pixels that belong to all levels of intensity up until the lowest intensity -Get pixels that belong to a particular level of intenisty -Let pixels that belong to particular levels of intenisty

 The pixels will be given in terms of a tuple: